LiorSinai/liorsinai.github.io/_posts/2020-12-14-random-forests-jl.md

 {% endhighlight %}

 The type T can be determined from the training dataset.
-But most of the time it will be `Float64`, so we can make an outer constructer to make this type the default:
+But most of the time it will be `Float64`, so we can make an outer constructor to make this type the default:
 {% highlight julia %}
 RandomForestClassifier(;n_trees=100, max_depth=nothing, max_features=nothing, min_samples_leaf=1, random_state=Random.GLOBAL_RNG,
         bootstrap=true, oob_score=false